idealparable/BibleQ/DidLazarusWriteJohn.md

 The first is "Caiaphas doesn't know *any* fishermen."

-Absent a statement, we can't really ascertain how likely this is.
+Absent a statement, we can't know very precisely how likely this is.
 We only know that most likely he *does* know many non-elites, that most likely he knows some non-elites from Galilee, and that most likely some of those non-elites have a variety of jobs, some of which include fishermen.

 We know from this that while the specific job of fisherman is somewhat unlikely to be among the jobs of the non-elite Galileans Caiaphas most likely knows, we certainly can't rule it out.